JoshBelloUni/COMP3011_WebServices_CW1/README.md

 ## Key Design Decisions

 1.  **Haversine Optimization:**
     To link thousands of car parks to trails efficiently, the import script uses a "Pre-check" subtraction filter.
 If a point is >5km away based on simple coordinate subtraction, the expensive Haversine trigonometric calculation is skipped.
-This improves import speed by ~90%.

 2.  **Data Honesty (Nullable Fields):**
     OpenStreetMap data is often incomplete.
 Instead of defaulting missing values (like `capacity` or `cost`) to "0" or "Free", this API uses `Nullable` fields.
 This allows the frontend to distinguish between "Zero Capacity" (closed) and "Unknown Capacity" (data missing), preventing misleading information.